PochingHsu/PochingHsu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, Welcome to Lei's (磊) page!"
+title: "Hi, Welcome to Lei's (磊) Page!"
 excerpt: "About me"
 author_profile: true
 redirect_from: